This story was updated from the original on March 27, 2019, and includes corrected information in three places.

-LabCorp’s executives did not mention that Medicaid payers may be cutting payments for lab tests as a result of PAMA.
-But they did say that Medicaid plans have been more aggressive in denying payment for certain tests, such as those for vitamin D, cystic fibrosis, and for panels of tests.
+Quest’s executives also mentioned that Medicaid payers may be cutting payments for lab tests as a result of PAMA.
+And, they added, that Medicaid plans have been more aggressive in denying payment for certain tests, such as those for vitamin D, cystic fibrosis, and for panels of tests.
 Also, Medicaid plans have added more prior authorization rules, which often lead to denials, they added.

 These earnings reports are a first look at how the Medicare Part B price cuts for lab tests are affecting the financial performance of the nation’s biggest lab companies.
 If operating margins have fallen by 4% to 5% for a billion-dollar lab company with Medicare testing making up about 15% to 20% of total testing, then the financial consequences for a small laboratory generating 50% to 80% of revenue from Medicare patients means such labs are operating at a loss.
 Closure of these small labs will affect access for many Medicare patients.